adrianogattabuia/reactjs-daily-planner/README.md

 # React.js Daily Planner
 This is the repository for my portfolio project in React.js.
-It's a single-page application of a Daily Planner:
+It's a single-page application of a daily planner:

 ![animation-1](/md/animated-1.gif)
 ![animation-1](/md/animated-2.gif)